 A detailed job description is the cornerstone of many human resources objectives; sourcing and hiring qualified people, guaranteeing effective performance management, and ensuring compliance with labor laws or collective bargaining agreements.
 A well-crafted job description can be useful in attracting and retaining qualified employees with disabilities, and should contain detail beyond what is included in a vacancy announcement.

-The process of writing formal job descriptions can help employers identify and isolate the essential functions of a position, and the marginal ones.
-A complete and thorough job description containing this information can be indispensable when an employee requests a disability-related accommodation.
+The process of writing formal job descriptions can help employers identify and isolate the essential functions of a position, as well as the marginal ones.
+A complete and thorough job description can also be indispensable if an employee requests a disability-related accommodation.

-The job description should be utilized at the start of the interactive process between the employer and the employee.
-Referring to the job description during the interactive process will enable the employer and employee to better identify the critical components of the job, determine which of those components need to be accommodated, and discuss some potential accommodations that are both reasonable and effective in enabling the employee to be successful in the position.
+The job description should be utilized at the start of the interactive process between the employer and the employee to identify the critical components of the job, determine which of those components need to be accommodated, and discuss potential accommodations that are both reasonable and effective in enabling the employee to be successful in the position.

 At minimum, a job description should contain the following elements: